nsrau/azure-docs.it-it/articles/cognitive-services/LUIS/reference-entity-composite.md

 ## <a name="example-json"></a>JSON di esempio

-Si consideri un'entità composita di `number` e `Location::ToLocation` precompilata con l'espressione seguente:
+Si consideri un'entità composita con un'espressione predefinita e con l'espressione seguente:Consider a composite entity of prebuilt `number` and `Location::ToLocation` with the following utterance:

 `book 2 tickets to cairo`